The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 And to leave no trace of ourselves, except the memories we take with care.

-My history with California begins in the Mojave, yes – but it also stretches out into Death Valley.
-Into the strange moonscapes of Highway 395.
-Into the granite cathedrals of Yosemite.
+My history with California begins in the Mojave, the strange moonscapes of Highway 395, into the granite cathedrals of Yosemite.

 These are my roots.